achowdhry/cse15l-lab-reports/labreport2.md

 # **Lab Report 2**
+## Part 1
+* Creating a web server will require Server.java and StringServer.java
+*

 ## Part 2

 * I created a failure inducing output for the method reversed() in ArrayExamples.java